martink635/twitchls/README.md

-# Next version

-WIP

-# twitchls
+# twitchls v2

-Watch Twitch streams via HLS.
-Works on Safari 6+ (5+ for iOS), Chrome for Android 30+ and Edge on Windows 10.
-If the used browser does not support HLS it loads the stream via an experimental HTML5 Twitch.tv feature (tested on latest Chrome and Firefox).
-If this feature is disabled, Flash is used.
-Built using [Laravel 8](https://laravel.com/), [Alpine.js](https://github.com/alpinejs/alpine) and [TailwindCSS](https://tailwindcss.com/).
+Alternative Twitch.tv listing, with a limited set of features.
+Historically this was used to force Twitch.tv streams in HLS mode for a better experience on MacOS Safari.
+Built using [Laravel 8](https://laravel.com/), [Livewire](https://laravel-livewire.com/), [Alpine.js](https://github.com/alpinejs/alpine) and [TailwindCSS](https://tailwindcss.com/).

 This application is running on [twitchls.com](https://twitchls.com).